-OTTAWA (CP) - The issues of Mideast politics, defence and environmental stewardship have helped unravel Conservative plans to sail ahead into majority-government territory, a new poll suggests.
+OTTAWA - The issues of Mideast politics, defence and the environment have combined to hinder the Conservatives in their quest for a majority governmenty, a poll suggests.

-A Decima poll over the holiday weekend and released to The Canadian Press on Wednesday said support for the Conservatives was at 34 per cent among decided voters, or two points lower than the level reached on election day.
+A Decima poll conducted during the holiday weekend and given to The Canadian Press today that support for the Conservatives was at 34 per cent among decided voters, or two points lower than the level reached on election day.
 Nationally the Liberals were at 30 per cent, the NDP at 14 per cent and the Bloc at 11 per cent.